Kolibree

 Kolibree is a French company based in Neuilly-sur-Seine, France that is known for developing a smart toothbrush.
 Colibri means "hummingbird" in French; perhaps a reference to their signature product's light weight, about 64g.

 Kickstarter

 In April 2014, the company launched a Kickstarter crowdfunding campaign for its device and raised over $100,000.

 Design

-The toothbrush connects via Bluetooth to a smartphone app and can tell users whether they are brushing well.
+The toothbrush connects via Bluetooth to a smartphone app named Kolibree as well, and can tell users whether they are brushing well.
 Also, available is a choice of video games, in which good brushing is rewarded with high scores in the game.
 The toothbrush has removable heads; thus the same brush can be shared by different people without worry of contamination.

 AI toothbrush

 In 2017, at CES Las Vegas, Kolibree introduced ARA, an updated version of its toothbrush, promising AI software that records and detects bad brushing habits.
 Using computer vision technology, motion tracking and the phone's front-facing camera, incentivizes kids to brush their teeth with an augmented reality gaming app.